 Once upon a time, in Fryslân (on March 7, 1967)

-I was born as the 3rd child in the time of Flowerpower in an idyllic village in Friesland.
+I was born as the 3rd child in an idyllic village in Friesland.
 My mother told me I stopped breathing the first night but my rumbling woke her up.
 Hooray for mothers and instinct: she did what she was supposed to do and slapped me on my tiny baby buttocks so I breathed in again.
 I can’t tell you how happy I am she did.
-We lived on the countryside for 5 years and then moved to a different, busier part of Friesland where I spent my time playing, climbing trees and going to school until I was 18: old enough (ugh) to think I was ready to conquer the world.
-What made me tick as a youngster was sports (athletics, tennis), music (guitar, singing), adventure (camping, traveling without a plan), creativity (writing, film, photography, cooking) and above all: my friends.
+We lived on the countryside for 5 years and we then moved to a different, busier part of Friesland where I spent my time playing, climbing trees and going to school until I was 18.
+Old enough to think I was ready to (ugh) conquer the world.
+What made me tick as a youngster was sports (athletics, tennis), music (guitar, singing), adventure (camping, traveling without a plan), creativity (writing, film, photography) and above all: my friends.
+I was a sweet and delicate rebel with a cause.

 Once upon another time, in the world

-As of my 20th I traveled a lot (Nepal/India/Indonesia/Malaysia/Thailand/Vietnam) and I lived and worked abroad a few years (Santorini, Greece; Lausanne, Switzerland; Santa Cruz, United States) and finished my studies of English in Groningen too.
-I don’t even know how I managed to get my degree in 4 years but I did.
+As of my 20th I traveled a lot (Nepal / India / Indonesia / Malaysia / Thailand / Vietnam) and I lived and worked abroad a few years (Santorini, Greece; Lausanne, Switzerland; Santa Cruz, United States) and finished my studies of English in Groningen too.
+I don’t even know how I managed to get my degree in 4 years but somehow I did.
 When my diploma was handed over the professor said he hoped I would never be a teacher.
-Not because of my personality, but because I flawed on so many levels.
-He was right: I was on the run, living an adventurous life and also…trying to escape from a complex situation at home.
-I clumsily divided my time between countries, passions and obligations and ended up messing all those areas up a bit.
-Between my 25th and 40th I lived this seemingly perky life (oh, it looked so good on the outside; working at A-employers, thinking I was so interesting because I earned big money, competing / partying / boasting with colleagues and friends), but in reality I felt profoundly stuck and I couldn’t keep up with all this pretence.
+Not because of my personality, but because I failed to get the heart of the matter on a few subjects.
+So he was right.
+I was on the run, living an adventurous life but also trying to escape from a complex situation at home.
+I clumsily divided my time between countries, passions and obligations and ended up doing everything 50%.
+Between my 25th and 40th I lived this seemingly perky life: oh, it looked so good on the outside; working at A-employers, thinking I was so interesting because I earned big money, competing / partying / boasting with colleagues and friends.
+But in reality I felt stuck because I couldn’t handle this pretentious corporate world.
 Inside I felt split between what I thought others needed of me and what I wanted out of life.
-The good thing about this all is that I ended up having a blended background of colourful careers.
-I worked as a teacher in high schools (4 yrs, here, here), and as a consultant/trainer/coach (14 yrs, here, here, here & self-employed).
+But it’s not the circumstance that defines who I am but my attitude towards it, so my blended background (of colourful careers) where I performed better than my professor predicted was worthwhile after all.
+I worked as a teacher in high schools (4 yrs, here, here) and consultant/trainer/coach (14 yrs, here, here, here & self-employed).

-Next to filmmaking, I find true joy in painting, singing in a classical choir, cooking slow food, going to the oldest arthouse/theater in Amsterdam, long distance walking & urban exploring with friends and almost everything that covers D.I.Y. projects (be it from repairing my own computer to how-to make your own soy milk).
+Next to filmmaking and writing, I find true joy in painting, singing in a classical choir, cooking slow food, going to the oldest arthouse/theater in Amsterdam, long distance walking with friends and almost everything that covers D.I.Y. projects (be it from repairing my own computer to how-to make your own soy milk).
 The ‘art of living’ fascinates me so besides feeding my mind (I spell the newspaper e-ve-ry day, I read paper books and I never stop studying) I take care of my body as well.
-I would say I eat roughly 93,73% plant-based (that remaining 6,27% is the no-stress zone, you see 😉 ) I run (to get rid of stress and feel my body), I quit cold tofu with smoking (oh yay those huge lungs, fresh clothes and non-stinky fingers), and … I lóve physical tantra and dancing (to keep the love hormones flowing).
+I would say I eat roughly 93,73% plant-based (that remaining 6,27% is the no-stress zone, you see 😉 ) I run (to get rid of stress and feel my body), I quit cold tofu with smoking (oh yay those huge lungs, fresh clothes and non-stinky fingers), and … I lóve physical tantra (I also give tantramassage).
 A fellow Buddhist meditation practitioner enlightened me to, instead of having wine every evening, get mindfully drunk one evening every other month or so.
 That appeared to be a sound plan.
 Furthermore, I am especially interested in self-improvement and know that the elasticity of our intelligence, talents and abilities are strongly influenced by our mindset and beliefs.
 I challenge them often and I test my doubts through self-tracking, reading, writing and experimenting thoroughly.
 All in all: I am taking this life pretty seriously because I want to get a lot out of it but by no means am I a puritan.
 Forgot to mention that I could honestly win awards for my sleeping skills.
 Hey.

 Skills, gear and working ethics in filmmaking